 Don’t buy anything from kids on the street

-Sure, this seems innocent and you’d feel like doing a good deed.
-However, that’s not the case.
+Sure, this seems innocent and you’d feel like doing a good deed but this is a big no-no and one of the most important things not do in Thailand.
 By buying stuff from these kid street vendors, you’re only encouraging child labor and trafficking.
 These kids likely have someone above them who takes all of their earnings.
 Additionally, you can never bee too careful as some of these kids are master pickpockets.

 Don’t Whistle at Night